 There are two main pieces of legislation that govern out-of-state custody and support matters: the Uniform Interstate Family Support Act (UIFSA) and the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA).
 To better understand the difference between the two statutes, see below:

 - The UCCJEA institutes uniform procedures to register and to enforce child custody orders across state lines.
 It limits jurisdiction for child custody determination to a single state while extending enforcement provisions to all states.
 The original court maintains exclusive jurisdiction over custody matters until the parents, and children no longer live in the state where the original order was given.
 If an emergency arises where a child is in danger, a non-jurisdiction state may enter a temporary emergency order for immediate protection.
-For parents considering relocation from Arizona for a new job, relationship or other opportunity, it is important to work with an experienced Arizona family law, child custody and support attorney.
+For parents considering relocation from Arizona for a new job, relationship or another opportunity, it is important to work with an experienced Phoenix child relocation attorney.